mckzstudios/creature-pals/TERMS-AFFILIATES.md

   - Affiliates can initiate a redemption request using the `/affiliate redeem` command in the CreatureChat Discord server to withdraw earnings in either tokens or PayPal.

 - **Minimum Redemption Thresholds:**
+  - **30 Days:** Commissions must accumulate for a minimum of 30 days before redeeming.
   - **Tokens:** $5+ commission balance.
 Tokens are paid immediately upon redemption.
   - **PayPal:** $50+ commission balance.
 PayPal redemptions require verification of affiliate activity, including clicks, purchases, refunds, and chargebacks.
     - Payments are processed within 3 to 5 business days after approval.